All about tennis elbow, a frustrating ailment

 This condition arises from overuse, resulting in the tearing of a tendon that moves the wrist near the outer aspect of the elbow.
 The symptoms typically include aching pain around the elbow, a weakened grip, and sometimes nighttime discomfort.

-Clinical examination is usually sufficient for diagnosing tennis elbow, and X-rays are employed to ensure there are no abnormalities in the bones.
+Clinical examination is usually sufficient to diagnose tennis elbow, and X-rays are employed to ensure there are no abnormalities in the bones.
 In rare cases where uncertainty remains, an MRI scan may be necessary to confirm tendon involvement.

+The initial treatment approach involves physiotherapy and pain medications.
+Stretching exercises targeting the affected tendons are often helpful.

 Injections such as steroids or platelet-rich plasma are commonly used to alleviate pain.
 Both options have demonstrated efficacy, and the debate regarding their comparative effectiveness continues without a definitive answer.